ongweijie7/JbDelights-Backend/README.md

-# MyJbBlog backend
+# JB Delights backend
-This repository contains the back-end server for the JB Itinerary Website(https://github.com/ongweijie7/MyJbBlog), a platform that consolidates travel itineraries for JB (Johor Bahru) and allows community contributions.
+This repository contains the back-end server for Jb delights[https://github.com/ongweijie7/MyJbBlog], a platform that consolidates travel itineraries for JB (Johor Bahru) and allows community contributions.
 This server is built using Node.js and Express, with MongoDB as the database and Mongoose as the ODM (Object Document Mapper).

 ## Features
 User Authentication: Securely manage user logins and sessions using jwt tokens.